-ALA has numerous activities, committees and leadership opportunities for volunteer members.
+ALA has numerous activities and leadership opportunities for volunteer members.
 To encourage a growing leadership pipeline and give members opportunities to serve, the following guidelines are established:

-- 1. Typically, an individual serves in only one ALA leadership position at a time.
-The Board of Directors has the discretion to allow an individual to serve in more than one leadership position at the same time. - 2.
-For purposes of the policy, "leadership positions" are defined to include (but are not limited to) service as a member of the ALA Board of Directors or Chapter Resource Team, committee chair, project team leader, committee or project team member, Foundation Trustee, or as a member of any special task force or committee.
+- Typically, an individual serves in only one ALA leadership position at a time.
+The Board of Directors has the discretion to allow an individual to serve in more than one leadership position at the same time. - For purposes of the policy, "leadership positions" are defined to include (but are not limited to) service as a member of the ALA Board of Directors, chair, vice chair or member of a standing committee, ad hoc committee, advisory council or project team or Foundation Trustee.
 This policy does not apply to service in chapter-level positions.